Certain team options are only available with paid plans. To learn which roles are available with your plan, go to your web dashboard.

 There are additional specialized roles for Enterprise teams:

-* On Basic and Free plans, any developer can change the visibility of workspaces.
+* On non-Enterprise plans, any developer can change the visibility of workspaces.

-** On Enterprise and Professional plans, only Super Admins and Community Managers can change and approve requests to change the visibility of a workspace to internal or public.
+** On Enterprise plans, only Super Admins and Community Managers can change and approve requests to change the visibility of a workspace to internal or public.

 *** Enterprise plans only.
 Teams can allow users with the Folder Manager role to manage elements in specific folders in your team’s Private API Network.